 - Information – about cancer and treatments to help people prepare for treatment and to participate better in treatment decisions

 - Skills training – relaxation techniques and helpful ways to managing thinking.

 View all upcoming information sessions and register online.

-The Brain Tumour Support Service publishes an e-newsletter for patients, families, carers and health professions.
+The Brain Tumour Support Service publishes a newsletter for patients, families, carers and health professions.
 Each edition covers a variety of topics including research, treatment, upcoming events and support services.

 Talking to others who have been affected by the diagnosis of a brain tumor can sometimes help.
 Connect with people over the telephone, online or face-to-face through a brain tumour support group.

 Support services for people affected by brain tumours

 ABIOS, Beyond Blue, Carers Queensland, CanTeen Counselling Service are just a few of the additional support services available to people suffering from brain tumours.